6.5mm Creedmoor: Military use

 In October 2017, U.S. Special Operations Command (USSOCOM) tested the performance of 7.62×51mm NATO (M118LR long-range 7.62×51mm NATO load), .260 Remington, and 6.5mm Creedmoor cartridges out of SR-25, M110A1, and Mk 20 Sniper Support Rifle (SSR) rifles.
 SOCOM determined 6.5 Creedmoor performed the best, doubling hit-probability at 1000 m, increasing effective range by nearly half, reducing wind drift by a third, with less recoil than 7.62×51mm NATO rounds.
 Tests showed the .260 Remington and 6.5mm Creedmoor cartridges were similarly accurate and reliable, and the external ballistic behavior was also very similar.
-The prevailing attitude is there was more room with the 6.5mm Creedmoor to develop projectiles and loads.
+The prevailing attitude is that there was more room to develop projectiles and loads with the 6.5 mm Creedmoor.

 As the two cartridges (7.62×51mm NATO and 6.5mm Creedmoor) have similar dimensions, the same magazines can be used, and a rifle can be converted with just a barrel change.
 This led to its adoption and fielding by special operations snipers to replace the 7.62×51mm NATO cartridge in their semi-automatic sniper rifles, planned in early 2019.
 In response to SOCOM's adoption, Department of Homeland Security also decided to adopt the round.
-U.S. Special Operations Command will convert their 7.62×51mm NATO M110 Semi-automatic Sniper rifle (SASS) and Mk 20 Sniper Support Rifle (SSR) rifles to 6.5 Creedmoor in 2019, a process that requires just a new barrel.
+U.S. Special Operations Command will convert its 7.62×51mm NATO M110 Semi-automatic Sniper rifle (SASS) and Mk 20 Sniper Support Rifle (SSR) rifles to 6.5 Creedmoor in 2019, a process that requires just a new barrel.
 In 2018, USSOCOM announced they would roll-out 6.5 mm Creedmoor in a long-range precision (sniper) rifle and use it in a carbine (assault rifle) and a machine-gun.